What is plantar fasciitis?

 Source: Mayo Clinic

-The best plantar fasciitis
+The best plantar fasciitis physical therapists in

 Luna’s bay-area-based physical therapists are highly knowledgeable, and experienced in the successful treatment of plantar fasciitis.
 Our licensed physical therapists can improve plantar fasciitis symptoms with exercises that include guided stretches and manual treatment.